shukriadams/spectr/README.md

 ## Other requirements

-Spectr works on node 0.10 and above.
+Spectr has been tested on node 4.x.